 BONN, Germany (ChurchMilitant.com) - The move of the German bishops to challenge infallible moral teachings of the Catholic Church is not without resistance in Germany.
 Prominent German Catholics have now put their foot down against the futile attempts of their bishops to change unchangeable doctrine on matters of human sexuality.

 Germans are not unfamiliar with movements like these in their history.
-In the sixth century, German clergy revolted against faith doctrine, and in the 21st century, German clergy are now revolting against moral doctrine.
+In the sixteenth century, German clergy revolted against faith doctrine, and in the 21st century, German clergy are now revolting against moral doctrine.
 The first ended in a full-fledged revolution that created a great schism.
 Faithful Germans who signed a petition titled "We Remain Catholic — A Call to Resistance Against the Synodal Path" do not want another great split to occur in the Church, beginning again in Germany.

 German Cardinals such as Gerhard Müller, Paul Josef Cordes, Walter Brandmüller and Rainer Woelki have warned that this "synodal path" might spark schism.
 Subsequently, a group of 21 prominent German scholars, journalists, pro-family activists and representatives of faithful Catholic organizations have come out publicly to oppose the German bishops' synodal path because of its dissent from Catholic teaching on celibacy, clerical authority, the ban on female ordination, contraception, cohabitation, homosexuality and gender theory.